midnightntwrk/midnight-architecture/specification/night-dust-spec.md

 }

 struct UtxoState {
-    utxos: Utxo,
+    utxos: Set<Utxo>,
 }
 ```

-Essentially, a transaction would consist of a chain of `UtxoSpend<T>`, where
+A transaction would consist of a chain of `UtxoSpend<T>`, where `T` would be a
-`T` would be a fragment containing either more `UtxoSpend`s, or `UtxoOutput`s,
+fragment containing either more `UtxoSpend`s, or `UtxoOutput`s, and contract
-and contract interactions.
-This would have to be balanced in that the sum of
+interactions.
+This would have to be balanced in that the sum of the spends must
-the spends must be greater than or equal to the sum of the outputs.
-The effect
+be greater than or equal to the sum of the outputs.
+The effect would be the
-would be the removal of each of the spends from the `UtxoState` (which must be
+removal of each of the spends from the `UtxoState` (which must be unique and
-unique and present), and the insertion of the outputs into the `UtxoState`
+present), and the insertion of the outputs into the `UtxoState` (which must be
-(which must be unique and *not* present).
+unique and *not* present).
+Note that transactions will be fully defined
+elsewhere.

+### Faerie dust, atomic exchange, and replay protection

+One thing of note is the presence of the `nonce` field above.
+Any UTXO system
+needs to disambiguate different UTXOs of the same value, owned by the same
+key.
+Typically, UTXOs are disambiguated by the originating transaction's hash,
+and the output number in this transaction.
+Importantly, these are both
+guaranteed to be unique: If the inputs are unique, and can only be spent once,
+the transaction's hash must also be unique.
+This directly prevents replay
+attacks, as any replayed transaction will attempt to double-spend UTXOs that
+have already been spent, and cannot be re-created.
+As all transaction must pay
+for fees, and must be balanced, all transactions must have at least one input
+UTXO.

+This approach is directly incompatible with intents however, that is,
+transactions which are not necessarily balanced.
+Crucially, we do envision use
+cases where transactions have no unshielded inputs.
+While our fee payments
+could be designed to also prevent replays in isolation, we also envision use
+cases where a user does not directly cover their fees, but relies on a
+third-party to do so.
+It is therefore entirely possible for users to create
+outputs *with no corresponding inputs*, and for this to be legitimate.

+As a result, we instead rely on a user-selected nonce, with the caveat that
+this can lead to replay attacks and loops:

+FIXME: on no, can we even prevent the replays?

 ## Dust